 After you’ve created your content and promoted it via your website, email, and social media, you’ll want to know how it performed.
 Data is a vital tool for every marketer.
 It helps you fix what’s not working and stick with what is.
 During a recession, you can’t afford to continue with a strategy that produces a minimal return on investment.

-When budgets get lean, content marketers get (more) strategic
+When budgets get lean, content marketers get strategic

 Reports show that content marketing is 62% cheaper than traditional marketing efforts and generates three times the leads.
-So while budgets have taken a hit, your content marketing doesn’t have to.
+So while budgets can take a hit during a recession or economic turndown, your content marketing doesn’t have to.

-Quality over quantity has always stood steadfast; next year is the time to put this into action.
-Set measurable goals, know your best-performing assets, and repurpose those for next year.
-This will help ensure success in that your 2023 content marketing initiatives.
+Quality over quantity has always stood steadfast; set measurable goals, know your best-performing assets, and repurpose those for next year.
+This will help ensure success in your content marketing initiatives.

 Still not sure where to start?
-ClearVoice can help you hone your content strategy.
+ClearVoice can create high-quality, ready-to-publish content targeted to your audience.
 Contact us today to learn more.